zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ## Multi-purpose tools

+Knowing about lock files we can start looking at tools that perform several tasks.
+We will start with `pipenv` and `conda` before we transition to packaging tools like `poetry` and `pdm`.

 ### Pipenv

+As the name suggests, [`pipenv`](https://pipenv.pypa.io/en/latest/) combines `pip` and `virtualenv`.
+It allows you to perform virtual environment management and package management  as we can see in our Venn diagram:

 {{< img src="/posts/python/figures/pipenv.png" width="60%" align="center" >}}

-As the name suggests, [`pipenv`](https://pipenv.pypa.io/en/latest/) combines `pip` and `virtualenv`.
-It allows you to perform virtual environment management and package management introducing two additional files:
+`pipenv` introduces two additional files:
 - `Pipfile`
 - `Pipfile.lock`